zesterer/vulcan/README.md

 ##What is JournalNext?

 JournalNext is the next incarnation of the Journal text editor (version 1.0 seen here: http://www.github.com/evolve-os/journal/).
-It aims to be fast, and minimalist on first use, and provides the following basic features:
+It aims to be fast, minimalist on first use, and provides the following basic features:

 - Multi-file editing
 - Monospace text editing
 - Saving (including Save As) and loading
 - Basic theming

-However, it also aims to provide a range of tools helpful to developers including:
+However, in addition it also aims to provide a range of tools helpful to developers including:

 - Syntax highlighting
-- Syntax highligting scheme theming
+- Highlight scheme theming
 - Built-in VTE Terminal
 - Line numbering
 - Filesystem / source directory view